-Local Level: 211 municipalities (OBČIN)
+LOCAL LEVEL: 211 MUNICIPALITIES (OBČIN)

 The municipal council (obcinski svet) is the municipality's deliberative body and is composed of members elected by direct universal suffrage for a four year-term.
 Deputy-mayors are appointed by and from within council members, upon the mayor's proposal.
-The council is responsible for making the municipality's main decisions, such as adopting local land and development plans and the municipal budget and deciding on the acquisition or selling of municipal property.
+The council is responsible for making the municipality's main decisions, such as adopting local land and development plans and the municipal budget as well as deciding on the acquisition or selling of municipal property.